gary918/terraform/SecureMLOps/NetworkSecurityMLOps.md

 In Figure 3, in order to enable the jump host VM or self-hosted agent VMs ( in BASTION VNET)'s access to the resources in AML VNET, we use virtual network peering to seamlessly connect these two virtual networks.
 Thus the two virtual networks appear as one for connectivity purposes.
 The traffic between VMs and Azure Machine Learning resources in peered virtual networks uses the Microsoft backbone infrastructure.
 Like traffic between them in the same network, traffic is routed through Microsoft's private network only.

 ### Access Resources in the VNet
-To connect to a resource that's secured behind a VNet, you can use one of the following methods:
+As Azure Machine Learning workspace's been put into AML VNET, how could data scientists or data engineers access it?
+You can use one of the following methods:

 * Azure VPN gateway - Connects on-premises networks to the VNet over a private connection.
 Connection is made over the public internet.
 There are two types of VPN gateways that you might use:
   * Point-to-site: Each client computer uses a VPN client to connect to the VNet.